Quick start

 < All Topics

 This chapter will guide you through the basic process of building a simple digital twin scene using templates and models from the Virtual Factory DLC in FactVerse Designer.
-It will help you understand the fundamental steps of creating digital twin scenes.
+Through the following examples, you will understand the key steps in creating digital twin scenes.

 Basic steps to set up a digital twin scene: